textnet/TN2/README.md

 + render:
     + kneel
     + standup
-- update text on `text` event
++ update text on `text` event
-- Written Text support
-- rebuild anima on kneeling
++ rebuild anima on adjusting text
 - render other kneeled things
-    + entering the plane
+    - entering the plane
-    + changing in the plane
+    - changing in the plane
 + actions to store text
+- Written Text support
 - partials for store text
 - `get_text` and `get_line`
 - move sample text from the default book into a script